MIOS32 Bootloader Installation

 |

-The original LPCXpresso board consists of a debug interface (left side) and the so called target (right side), which we will mount on the MBHP_CORE_LPC17 module later.
+The original LPCXpresso board consists of a debug interface (left side) and the so called target (right side), which we will attach on the MBHP_CORE_LPC17 module later.

 Before a MIOS32 application can be uploaded via USB-MIDI, it's required to install the MIOS32 Bootloader.
 This can be done with the freely available LPCXpresso IDE which can be downloaded from the Code Red Technologies webpage.